mochman/google-takeout-helper/README.md

 2. Place file(s) into /photosIn  (do not extract, just add the .zip/.tgz files)
 3. Run docker image
 4. Files will be placed in /photosOut

-Note:  This container will remove any album folders that aren't named something like "2018-05-08" as [recommended](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper#how-to-use).

 ### docker-compose